gjcarneiro/yacron/README.rst

 Install using pip
 +++++++++++++++++

-yacron requires Python >= 3.5.3.
+yacron requires Python >= 3.6 (for systems with older Python, use the binary instead).
 It is advisable to install it in a Python virtual environment, for example:

 .. code-block:: shell